-While the UK’s largest and busiest stations and office areas are about 50% of their previous capacity, they are still perfect for reaching upwards of 30,000 professionals per area per day.
-More than enough for a small team of sampling staff to work through!
+The UK’s largest and busiest stations and office areas are perfect for reaching upwards of 60,000 professionals per area per day.
+More than enough for a team of sampling staff to work through!

 During summer, there is the added element of heat – so sampling anything refreshing either inside or in front of office areas and stations is incredibly popular.
 Just remember to keep your interaction brief, as while the audience reach is huge, the average dwell time around stations is short.